nukleros/guestbook-app-ref-implementation-for-operator-builder/README.md

 make run
 ```

-* Install the sample CR to your Kubernetes cluster:
+* Since the controller is occupying your terminal, you'll want to start up another terminal to install the sample CR to your Kubernetes cluster:

 ```bash
 kubectl apply -f config/samples